 Patients ingesting stimulants, like cocaine and methamphetamines, can develop tachycardia, hypertension, and arrhythmias.
 Excessive doses could result in agitation, seizures and cardiac arrest.

-Patients ingesting opiates can develop a decreased respiratory rate, somnolence, hypotension, pulmonary edema, and seizures.
+Patients ingesting opiates can develop a decreased respiratory rate, somnolence, hypotension, pulmonary edema, and seizures, which can result in death.

-A less common effect is what happened with the above patient.
+A less common effect is what happened with Mr. Jones.
 Swallowed bags can cause physical obstruction in the gastrointestinal tract.
-These obstructions require surgical intervention as they can result in perforation, sepsis, and death.
+These obstructions require surgical intervention because they can result in perforation, sepsis, and death.

 Ethical Boundary Issues

-NCCHC and APHA accreditation standards state that medical personnel must get the permission of the inmate and/or defense attorney to collect evidence.
-For example, at Dr. Munoa’s facility, security staff must be in the room to collect any evidence expelled during treatment as the medical staff is not responsible for, nor should be collecting it.
+NCCHC and ACA accreditation standards state that medical personnel must get permission from the incarcerated person to collect evidence.
+For example, in some facilities, security staff must be in the room to collect any evidence expelled during treatment, as the medical staff is not responsible for, nor should be, collecting it.

 Have there been instances of body packing or body stuffing in your facility?
 Share your story in the comments section of this post.